 GPIO pin 11: To provide the status for intruder detection via the PIR motion sensor (0/1).

-Step 5: Setting up the client and server side scripts for the Raspberry Pi home automation system
+Step 5: Setting up the client and server side python scripts for the Raspberry Pi home automation system

 You can clone or download the python scripts for this project from here:http://bit.ly/1sdAbPi.
 But, please note that you have to edit both these scripts with your organisation/device details.
 Next, log into your Raspberry Pi and open the terminal and follow these steps: